 I heart soups.

 But I don’t think I’ve loved another soup as much as I love today’s roasted garlic white chicken lasagna soup in a long, long time.
-It’s creamy, creamy, creamy and it’s loaded with roasted garlic, sautéed mushrooms, and of course, lasagna noodles.
-Plus, it takes no time to put together so you with very little prep; you can put it together for dinner tonight!
+It’s creamy, creamy, creamy, and it’s loaded with roasted garlic, sautéed mushrooms, and of course, lasagna noodles.
+Plus, it takes no time to put it together, so with a little prep, you can put it together for dinner tonight!

 Ingredients for white chicken lasagna soup:

 - Roasted Garlic: Many grocery stores sell roasted garlic on the bar in the deli section of the grocery store these days.
 If you can’t find it at the grocery store, it’s also very easy to roast a few heads of garlic at home in the oven.
 Just snip off the top of the garlic heads, drizzle with a little olive oil, and sprinkle with sea salt.
 Roast in the oven until the garlic cloves are tender and easily mashable with a fork.